Brexit and the EU

 What we’re doing

-We’re working with the UK government and organisations that fund or directly carry out scientific research across the world, to achieve a Brexit settlement that supports scientific excellence, international cooperation and collaboration.
+We want to help achieve a Brexit settlement that supports scientific excellence, international cooperation and collaboration.

 Timeline of key dates